0x1eef/xchan.rb/README.md

 xchan.rb is an easy to use library for InterProcess Communication (IPC).
-The library provides a channel that can transfer Ruby objects between a parent Ruby process and its child processes.
+The library provides a channel that can transfer Ruby objects between Ruby processes with a parent <-> child relationship.

 ## Examples